-Every 4 years there is an election for all 77 county councillors (78 county councillors from May 2017).
+Every 4 years there is an election for all 78 county councillors.

-The last county council election took place on the 2nd May 2013.
+The last county council election was on Thursday 4 May 2017

 Register to vote

 You need to be registered to vote in UK elections and referendums.
 If you haven't registered, About my Vote has information about why you should vote and how and where to vote.
 You can register to vote online at GOV.UK.

 You can vote in person, vote by post or ask someone to vote on your behalf (by proxy).
 Visit the Electoral Commission to find out more about these three ways to vote.

 Become a county councillor